evansbenj/SulaRAD/22_Addressing_reviews.md

 ```
+For tonkeaha PM592

 The number_of_sites_with_at_least_one_het_male is 29208
+The number of genotyped sites on the X is 58578113
+Percentage: 0.05%
+proportion: 0.0005
+5 out of every 10,000 genotypes

+For nemestrina PM664
+The number_of_sites_with_at_least_one_het_male is 30422
 The number of genotyped sites on the X is 58578113
 Percentage: 0.05%
 proportion: 0.0005
 5 out of every 10,000 genotypes